ASharpPen/Valheim.ThisGoesHere/README.md

 ```

 # Changelog:
-- v1.3.0
+- v2.0.0
   - Converted from plugin to patcher.
-This means This Goes Here now runs before any plugins are loaded.
+This means it now needs to be installed in bepinex/patchers instead of bepinex/plugins.
+It allows This Goes Here to run before any plugins are loaded, meaning even mod dll's can now be properly targetted.
+Eg., mods can be deleted before they are loaded.
 - v1.2.2
   - Added missing YamlDotNet, forgot to add it to the bundle.
 Woops.
 - v1.2.1